 …or cute little individual baskets.
 Ours wouldn’t match like they did at this French themed kids party, though.
 How brilliant are those little croissants?

-For a date set-up, I think we’d step it up a notch with something more intentional – maybe a charcuterie display like this.
+For a date set-up, I think we’ll step it up our home picnic game a notch with something more intentional – maybe a charcuterie display like this.